-distinguish between accelerators and incubators and are included in both reviews.
+This approach is tightly focused.
+Our initial searches turned up hundreds of studies.
+However, after filtering for methodological relevance and robustness in the 'sift' and 'score' stages we end up with 14 impact evaluations.8 Supplemental Appendix B provides a list of the evaluations, with ID numbers and full references.
+Seven evaluations examine accelerators, and four examine incubators.
+An additional three evaluations do not distinguish between accelerators and incubators and are included in both reviews.
 The size of this evaluation evidence base compares well against other reviews, even when these do not use quality restrictions.
-For example, Hausberg and Korreck (2018) include 12 studies looking at programme outcomes from an initial 347 returns, of which we would include only five.
+For example, Hausberg and Korreck (2020) include 12 studies looking at programme outcomes from an initial 347 returns, of which we would include only five.
 This gives us confidence that our review is picking up a substantive body of additional robust evidence.

 The final stage reports evaluation findings.
-To reflect the balance of the evidence, we organise findings by outcome, use vote counts (that is, counting the number of impact evaluations that find a positive impact on some outcome X), then interpret results, using evidence quality rankings to inform our understanding.
+To reflect the balance of the evidence, we organise findings by outcome, use vote counts (i.e. counting the number of impact evaluations that find a positive impact on some outcome X), then interpret results, using evidence quality rankings to inform our understanding.
 In the tradition of 'realist synthesis' (Pawson, 2006), we also use material from relevant qualitative and descriptive studies to help interpret our findings.
 Many of the non-evaluation studies used are drawn from studies retrieved in the search stage.
-In order to further bolster the evidence, we also conduct semi-structured interviews (numbered I1-I8) with incubator and accelerator providers, as well as industry and academic experts, using snowball sampling.
-Throughout the paper, these supplement theory and evidence from the academic literature with a practitioner view.
+In order to further bolster the evidence, we also draw on our semi-structured interviews with incubator and accelerator providers, as well as industry and academic experts.